Deposit return scheme (Scotland): Proposed scheme provisions

-The scheme would operate along the "producer pays" principle, where the producer pays the proposed deposit amount (20p) to the scheme operator, Circularity Scotland.
+The scheme would operate along the "producer pays" principle, where the producer pays deposit amount (20p) to the scheme operator, Circularity Scotland.
 At each point down the chain, the wholesaler, the retailer, and ultimately the consumer who buy the goods each pay the unit price plus the deposit.
 Every producer and retailer would also operate a return point, where the consumer would return the container and receive back the deposit.
 The return point operator would then request back the deposit from Circularity Scotland.

 Producers would pay a small surcharge to cover the cost of the scheme and retailers would receive a small handling fee to cover their costs.
 Each product would need a specific barcode to track returns.
 All producers and retailers of drinks in bottles and cans in Scotland would need to sign up to the scheme to continue selling.
 When a container is not returned, then VAT would be due on the deposit with the liability falling on the producer.

 The scheme aimed to increase recycling of used containers to 90% by the second year, and reduce carbon emissions by 4 million tonnes over 25 years.
 The Scottish Government estimated that 42,000 fewer plastic bottles would be littered every day in Scotland.
 The direct costs saved by spending less on cleaning up litter would be £46 million.
-Including glass would reduce CO_{2} emissions by 50,000 tonnes per year.
+Including glass would have reduced CO_{2} emissions by 50,000 tonnes per year.